dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 - **OH WAIT.** The survey service container is connecting to the database with the wrong address!

-- Inspecting the correct network to get the database container's address
+- Inspecting the network to get the database container's address

 - Rebuilding the image